agilogy/agilogy-blog/_drafts/writing-a-parser-combinator-library-2.md

 🔴 because it doesn't compile and 🔴 once we write `number` to return `???`.

 We could parse numbers by hand with our current combinators, probably.
-But them being tokens it seems easier to just use a Regex:
+But them being tokens, it seems easier to just use a Regex:

 ```scala
 val number: Parser[JsonNumber] =